“Forgotten Hollywood Forgotten History”- across ‘The Pond’

 Manny P here…

 The Miracle Worker is returning to Broadway in March.
-Abigail Breslin, the wonderful child star of Little Miss Sunshine is set to play the young Helen Keller.
+Abigail Breslin, the wonderful child star of Little Miss Sunshine, is set to portray the young Helen Keller.
 Forgotten Hollywood Forgotten History makes the Hollywood connection between this amazing story and the next chapter in its journey to reach a new generation of folks.

-Breslin was also nominated for an Oscar for Sunshine.
+Breslin was nominated for an Oscar for Sunshine.
 This smells like a Tony Award winning production…

 October 27th, 2009